This kit is a 1/12 scale, flying model of the aircraft designed for

 by both US and Canadian air forces to train pilots for WWII.
 Originally

 known as Fairchild M62.
-This kit is a superb lightweight flying model.
+This kit is a superb contest proven lightweight

 "I beefed up the wing.
 I covered the leading